 To be considered for election to the College applicants must have the endorsement of two nominations from ACIC Fellows.
 Fellows who submit nominations on your behalf must not be affiliated with the same firm as each other (and only one nominating ACIC Fellow may be from the same firm as the applicant).
 Application materials, including nomination forms, may be obtained from, and when completed should be returned to, the College’s administrative office.
 Following review by the Membership Committee, nominations are considered by the Board of Trustees.

-Any Fellow of at least eight years standing who shall have retired from the active practice of law is eligible to become an emeritus member of the College.
+Any Fellow in good standing who shall have retired from the active practice of law is eligible to become an emeritus member of the College.
 Such Fellow may seek emeritus status in the College by submitting a written request (which may be by email) to the President or one of the co-chairs of the Membership Committee.
 Approval of a Fellow’s emeritus status shall be in the Board’s sole discretion.
 Fellows with approved emeritus status shall not be obligated to pay any annual membership dues but may attend any of the College’s conferences at the then current member rate.